return42/sphkerneldoc/linux_src_doc/drivers/dma/amba-pl08x_c.rst

 -------

 slave
-    slave engine for this instance
+    optional slave engine for this instance

 memcpy
     memcpy engine for this instance

+has_slave
+    the PL08x has a slave engine (routed signals)

 base
     virtual memory base (remapped) for the PL08x